-There were 25,991 Performance Rights offers available to Key management personnel whose conditions have been met as at 31 July 2022.
-There were an additional 280,132 Performance Rights offers available to key management personnel, subject to meeting relevant conditions.
-The right to convert 25,991 Performance Rights to key management personnel was satisfied in financial year ending 31 July 2022.
+There were 27,266 Performance Rights offers available to Key Management Personnel whose conditions have been met as at 31 July 2023.
+There were an additional 81,797 Performance Rights offers available to key Management Personnel, subject to meeting relevant conditions which were not met.
+The right to convert 27,266 Performance Rights to key management personnel was satisfied in financial year ending 31 July 2023.